Marathon Petroleum Corp Shares Approach 52-Week High - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance year-to-date beats the peer average by 4.5%
+- The company's stock price performance year-to-date lags the peer average by -2.9%

 - The company's price-to-earnings ratio, which relates a company's share price to its earnings per share, is -120.0% higher than the average peer.